reaper699/lisk-docs/BinaryInstall.md

 The resulting output, should tell you if your machine is running on a supported operating system and architecture.

-If your architecture is not supported yet, you can try building your own packages using the [crypti-build](https://github.com/karmacoma/crypti-build) automated package building tool.
+If your architecture is not supported yet, you can try building your own packages using the [lisk-build](https://github.com/LiskHQ/lisk-build) automated package building tool.

-## 2. Download Crypti
+## 2. Download Lisk

 Follow the relevant download instructions for your selected platform as listed below.